Yellow Drawing Room: Location

 The room is at the west end of the Great Gallery on the first floor of the palace and overlooks the forecourt.
 The room was created as part of Edward Blore's development of the palace in the 1840s.
 The Chinese Luncheon Room is at the opposite end, with the Centre Room in between.
 The room interconnects with a suite of bedrooms and dressing rooms for visitors.
-The name of the room derives from the amber-coloured satin damask that hung in the room in the 19th-century.
+The name of the room derives from the amber-coloured satin damask that hung in the room in the 19th century.
 The room is 32 ft in height, and is roughly square.

 A number of pieces from the Yellow Drawing Room were among 120 objects from Buckingham Palace that were loaned to the Royal Pavilion for two years from September 2019.
 The pieces were displayed at the pavilion where they had originally been placed after their acquisition by George IV.
 The pieces were removed from the Yellow Drawing Room during work on the East Wing of Buckingham Palace.

 Decoration

 Charles Knight's 1843 guide to London described the room as the "most superb of the whole" of the rooms on the floor and noted that it was decorated with full length portraits of the royal family painted on panels.
 The Illustrated London News described the room as "the most superb of the entire range of rooms" of the western front of the palace in 1844, and likened its appearance to the drawing room of the Reform Club on Pall Mall.
 Sculptural reliefs by William Pitts were a feature of the room in the 1840s.
 A series of twelve reliefs on the "origin and progress of pleasure" decorated the room.
 The individual reliefs have been described in sequence as depicting; Love Awakening the Soul to Pleasure, the Soul in the Bower of Fancy, the Pleasure of Decoration, the Invention of Music, the Pleasure of Music, the Dance, the Masquerade, the Drama, the contest for the Palm, the Palm resigned, the Struggle for the Laurel and the Laurel obtained.
 The Illustrated London News regretted the addition of medallion portraits of royal family members that broke up the frieze.

 The chandelier in the Yellow Drawing Room was formerly hung in the Music Room of the Royal Pavilion.

-The room was redecorated in yellow silk for the visit of the Emperor of the French Napoleon III and his spouse, the Empress Joséphine, in 1855 when it was used as the emperor's reception room.
+The room was redecorated in yellow silk for the visit of French Emperor Napoleon III and his spouse, the Empress Eugénie, in 1855 when it was used as the Emperor's reception room.
 The couple stayed at Buckingham Palace for three days.
 The Illustrated London News described the decoration of the room as "incongruous" owing to the addition of the chinoiserie furniture from the Royal Pavilion.